Honda delayed the launch of the new Civic diesel and having driven the petrol version we questioned whether it was really necessary.

 But, with the promise of more than 80mpg, the Civic diesel is expected to be popular among fleet customers.

-It turns out it was.
-Despite the recent negativity surrounding the fuel there is still a strong demand for it, especially from high-mileage fleet drivers.
+Despite the uncertainty surrounding diesel, there is still a strong demand for it - especially from high-mileage fleet drivers.

 Honda expects more than two-thirds of diesel Civics will be sold to fleets, although the model will only account for 30% of total sales.

 Under the bonnet is an extensively re-worked version of the 1.6-litre i-DTEC engine used in the previous Civic.
 It gets new materials, a new turbo and a new exhaust filter.

 The enhancements give it lower emissions, better fuel economy and higher performance.

 It is also one of the first diesels to be officially tested through the new Real Driving Emission (RDE Step 1) procedure, which measures pollutants such as NOx during on-road driving cycles.